olabiranj/awa-cloud/README.md

 This is a weather app created with react.js.
 It gives gives the atmospheric condition of all cities in the world.

-A Github Authentication app made with react.
-It serves as a guide for react developers who intends integrating react with OAuth provided by github.

 ### Live

 https://awa-cloud.netlify.app/